Skip to content

 Common issues:

-- Authentication required - Image uploads need authenticated mode
+• Authentication required - Image uploads need an authenticated session (app password)

 Performance